vimoxide/vim-cinnabar/README.md

 ---

-> This theme uses [srcery](https://github.com/srcery-colors/srcery-vim) as a base, which uses parts of [gruvbox](https://github.com/morhetz/gruvbox), Huge thanks to the creators and maintainers of both
+> This is my fork of [vim-cinnabar](https://github.com/vimoxide/vim-cinnabar) all credit for the original theme goes to the author.